perlun/perlun.eu.org/_i18n/en/_posts/2021-06-02-rewriting-git-history-with-git-filter-branch.md

 ### My use case: making  a previously private `git` repository into a public project

 Here's what I had to begin with: a private project with some [Ansible](https://github.com/ansible/ansible) roles and associated playbooks.
 I wanted to make this public, to share it with the community.
-But, here's the catch: my project also contained my private _inventory_ including both things like `host_vars` and also some files being deployed using these roles (more specifically, my the `/etc/nginx/sites-enabled` files for my `nginx` setup and other similar content).
+But, here's the catch: my project also contained my private _inventory_ including both things like `host_vars` and also some files being deployed using these roles (more specifically, the `/etc/nginx/sites-enabled` files for my `nginx` setup and other similar content).

 The original structure was a simple `git` setup that worked well for me while working on configuring these machines.
 There were also some licensing issues that complicated the matter; some of the content was based on proprietary code written as part of my day-time job (at [Hibox](https://www.hibox.tv)) that I couldn't just share with the world without sorting out the legal matters first.